Terpo/Waterworks/README.md

 **Waterworks** is a mod for Minecraft that adds serveral water collecting mechanics.

 Water mechanics in Minecraft were always quite boring, because it is simply infinite.
 CodeChickenCore added a way to get finite water.
-This mod works with both option but for the optimal experience, you should activate finite water.
+This mod works with both options but for the optimal experience, you should activate finite water.

 Planned are the following blocks / mechanics: